getnamo/myo-ue4/README.md

 myo-ue4
 =======

 A Myo Plugin for Unreal Engine 4.
+Supports all features up to Beta-4 SDK, including multiple Myos.

 ## Quick Setup ##
 1. Create new or open a project.